chenota/branchsim/README.md

 # Branch Predictor Simulator

-This program simulates an n-bit branch predictor for a series of taken/not-taken ground truth values.
-I wrote this simulator to assist with a homework where I had to figure out a series of aliased branch patterns that resulted in positive interference.
+This program simulates an n-bit branch predictor for a series of taken/not-taken ground truth values and reports the results.

 ## How to Use